Halaaawad/Classification_Regression_Machine_Learning/README.md

 # Classification_Regression_Machine_Learning
 This project implements machine learning techniques for both classification and regression tasks using two real-world datasets focusing on manual implementation and comparison with Scikit-Learn tools.
--Understanding classification and regression tasks. ​ -Learning data splitting for training, validation, and testing. ​ -Implementing machine learning algorithms manually and using Scikit-Learn. ​ -Analyzing and comparing results for different models and approaches. ​ -Gaining proficiency in Python frameworks such as NumPy, Pandas, and Scikit-Learn.
+- Understanding classification and regression tasks. ​
+- Learning data splitting for training, validation, and testing. ​
+- Implementing machine learning algorithms manually and using Scikit-Learn. ​
+- Analyzing and comparing results for different models and approaches. ​
+- Gaining proficiency in Python frameworks such as NumPy, Pandas, and Scikit-Learn.

 ## Problem Statement 1 (Classification)
 Dataset: MAGIC gamma telescope dataset. ​